avtolstoy/device-updater/README.md

 - DONE: Device text / image pulled from Device config
 - DONE: make ymodem more robust to any remaining data in the buffer sent over serial
 - DONE: work around USB unreliability in 0.4.9 with large packets

-- Install Serial driver on Windows if needed using either windows standard command line tools or libdwi
+- DONE: Install Serial driver on Windows if needed using either windows standard command line tools or libdwi
- - build a small EXE that installs our certificate to the trusted certificate store.
+- DONE: build a small EXE that installs our certificate to the trusted certificate store.
 This exe is combined into an installer which is run silently.
- -

 - Intro page? - tell the user what the tool does. next button swipes to flash page
 - Complete page? - page when update is complete.
 Helps the user have closure - process is done.
     Back button to flash more devices.
 Close button to close the app.
 - signing executable file on windows, signing for other platforms? dmg on OSX?
+- add Particle icon to packaged executable
+- add Particle icon to launched App

 ## Test plan